Carnegie Mellon University

 • Cannot cancel the SHIP when returning home for the summer, or after graduating in May.
 You can, however, cancel if you graduate in December.

-• If waiving, you must have insurance that meets CMU's requirements
+• If you are waiving the SHIP, you must have insurance that meets CMU's requirements

-• If coming for the fall term, students can cancel their SHIP when they return home at the end of the fall term.
+• If coming for the Fall term, students can cancel their SHIP when they return home at the end of the Fall term.

-• If coming for the spring term, students cannot cancel the SHIP when they return home.
+• If coming for the Spring term, students cannot cancel the SHIP when they return home.
 They must remain enrolled until the end of the coverage period (July 31).

-• Students going abroad for the spring term will have already met the insurance requirement during the fall open enrollment period and either have a SHIP enrollment or an approved waiver.
+Students going abroad for the Spring term will have already met the insurance requirement during the Fall Open Enrollment period and either have a SHIP enrollment or an approved waiver.
 There is no action required.

 • Students cannot cancel their SHIP when going abroad for the spring.